Fashion designer who dressed Lady Gaga was victim of drugging, theft, homicide: officials

-NEW YORK (WPIX) – In a case with eerie similarities to those of multiple victims of Manhattan club druggings, the July 2022 death of fashion designer Kathryn Marie Gallagher – known professionally as Katie Gallagher – was ruled a drug-facilitated theft and homicide by the New York City Office of Chief Medical Examiner, Nexstar’s WPIX confirmed on Friday.
+NEW YORK (WPIX) – In a case with eerie similarities to those of multiple victims of Manhattan, New York club druggings, the July 2022 death of fashion designer Kathryn Marie Gallagher – known professionally as Katie Gallagher – was ruled a drug-facilitated theft and homicide by the New York City Office of Chief Medical Examiner, Nexstar’s WPIX confirmed on Friday.

 Gallagher, 35, was a popular designer who had dressed the likes of Lady Gaga and Laverne Cox.
 Her collections were featured at Fashion Weeks in New York and Paris, and she’d been profiled in Vogue, Elle and multiple other magazines.